 How to adjust the Brightness setting

-"Brightness" in terms of the setting on your TV is a bit of a misnomer.
-The brightness setting on you TV has more to do with the "blackness" of the blacks than anything else.
+"Brightness" is a bit of a misnomer.
+The brightness setting on your TV has more to do with the "blackness" of the blacks than anything else.
 If the blacks are too dark, turn up the brightness.
-If the blacks are gray, the brightness needs to come down.
+If the blacks are gray, the brightness needs to be turned down.

 How to adjust the Color Temperature

 Many TVs have a setting known as "color temperature".
-When the entire picture (including the "whites") has an undesirable yellowish cast or bluish cast, it may have to do with the color temperature setting.
-It will mostly be noticed in the areas of the picture that should be white.
+When the entire picture has an undesirable yellowish cast or bluish cast, it may be due to the color temperature setting.
+The problem will mostly be noticed in the areas of the picture that should be white.

 The best setting for the color temperature is a matter of personal preference, but it will be significantly influenced by the kind of ambient light there is in the room.
 To the observer, the picture will seem to have the correct color temperature when it is set to most closely match how your room is lit.
 That is, whether there is daylight coming in from the windows, or whether the lamps in the room are lit for the evening.